FAMILY PORTRAITS IN PLYMOUTH, MA

 Where we shoot in Plymouth.

-Plymouth Long Beach is the most versatile family portrait location in town — a wide, relatively uncrowded stretch of barrier beach with clear water, open sky, and excellent late-afternoon light.
+Plymouth Beach is the most versatile family portrait location in town — a long barrier beach with open shoreline, dune grass, and a distant lighthouse silhouette.
 It photographs well from late May through October and has enough length that you can find a private stretch even on busy summer days.
+September and October are my favorite months here — the beach pass requirement lifts after Labor Day, the summer crowds are gone, and the late-season light is warm and low.

 Myles Standish State Forest is the go-to for families who want a natural, woodland aesthetic rather than coastal imagery.
-The forest roads, kettle ponds, and quiet clearings produce portraits with a completely different feel — especially beautiful in late September and October when the foliage turns.
-If you want something that looks nothing like a beach portrait, this is the location.
+At 16,000 acres, it's the largest public recreation area on the South Shore — pine and oak woodland, kettle ponds (Charge Pond is my favorite for waterside family portraits), and quiet clearings produce a completely different feel.
+Especially beautiful in late September and October when the foliage turns.

 Family portraits in Plymouth — history and nature combined.